-The microphone input accepts a mic-

-level signal.
-Mic level signals are generally very low in voltage around a couple of millivolts or 1000^{ths} of a volt.
-The job of the mic preamp is to increase the mic-level signal by up to 70 dB to be line level, which is between 1 and 2 volts.
+The microphone input accepts a mic-level signal.
+Mic level signals are generally very low in voltage: around a couple of millivolts, or thousandths of a volt.
+The job of the mic preamp is to increase the mic output signal by as much as 75 dB to line level, which is between 1 and 2 volts.